astronomer/docs/astro/cross-account-role-setup.md

 <TabItem value="commandline">

 1. Create a command line-level environment variable named `EXTERNAL_ID` that contains the External ID you copied in step 2.
-2. Run the following command to attach a managed policy to the Astronomer remote management role.
+2. Run the following command to create the Astronomer remote management role.

     ```sh
     #!/bin/sh